Danny-M108/Challenge-Two-/README.md

 #### <div align = "center"> *AN INTERACTIVE TRADING & INVESTEMENT MACHINE BOT*

 **1. Project Aim:**
-To build an interactive and intuitive trading BOT that optimises techical indicators through machine learning to provide highly accurate investment and trading      recommendations.
-Predicting how price interacts with technical indicator (EMA) Testing models to maximise indicator performance
+To build an interactive and intuitive trading BOT that optimises techical indicators through machine learning (Ensemble Technique) to provide highly accurate investment and trading recommendations.
+Importantly the BOT is to reliablely predict how price interacts with technical indicators (EMA) in order to maximise indicator trading performance.

-  What is the feature set?
-Prediction set?
-Feature set: date, high, low, open, close
-Prediction set: indicator crossing EMA 30
+To allow for a high degree of "fine tuning" the BOT model relied up the Ensemble Technique

+***To utilise machine learning to outcompete the profitability and risk of the S&P 500 (Sharpe Ratio).
+Determine best trading strategy using Machine Learning and trading technical indicator for S&P 500.
+We are trying to train a model to predict which indicators best predict index prices?**

 **2. Key Technologies:**